 where the infimum is taken over all horizontal curves which start from $x$ and end at $y$.

 The above distance function may not be well-defined since there may exist two points which are not connected by any horizontal curve.
-For this we assume that the distribution $\Delta$ is bracket generating.
-Before defining what a bracket generating distribution is, let us introduce several notions.
+For this we assume that the distribution $\Delta$ is bracket-generating.
+Before defining what a bracket-generating distribution is, let us introduce several notions.
 Let $\Delta_1$ and $\Delta_2$ be two distributions on a manifold $M$, and let $\mathfrak X(\Delta_i)$ be the space of all vector fields contained in the distribution $\Delta_i$.
 The distribution formed by the Lie brackets of the elements in $\mathfrak X(\Delta_1)$ with those in $\mathfrak X(\Delta_2)$ is denoted by $[\Delta_1,\Delta_2]$.
-More precisely
+More precisely,